Pulling the Garbage Goalie The KL Press and the Last Days

 quietly voted to take their ³offer² off the table.

-Said Mayor Enouy, ³It doesn¹t preclude us
+Said Mayor Enouy, ³It doesn¹t preclude us from ever bringing

 it back but what it does is send a message, I think, to